 AKC is a participant in affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to akc.org.
 If you purchase a product through this article, we may receive a portion of the sale.

-But, that doesn’t mean your dog has to be left out of your icy, sweet treat.
-Instead of leaving your dog out of the frozen fun at the dinner table, family picnic or trip to the beach, here are some recipes for ice cream alternatives that your dog is sure to lap up with joy.
+Instead of leaving your dog out of the frozen fun at the dinner table, family picnic, or trip to the beach, here are some recipes for ice cream alternatives that your dog is sure to lap up with joy.
 Feed these treats in moderation, adjust your dog’s everyday food calories accordingly, and feel free to modify the recipes with other dog-safe foods.

 For a longer-lasting treat, consider filling your dog’s hollow rubber toy.
 (Just be sure to block all the openings but one before pouring in the liquid.
-You can use a hard treat like a cookie as a cork or plug holes with peanut butter.)
-After filling, stand the toy upright in the freezer until the liquid is ice.
-Not only will the chilly toy cool down your dog on a hot day, but the work it takes to get every last drop of broth will keep your dog occupied for longer than other types of treats, plus provide welcome mental stimulation.
+You can use a hard treat like a dog cookie as a cork or plug holes with dog-safe peanut butter.)
+After filling, stand the toy upright in the freezer until the liquid has frozen.
+Not only will the chilly toy cool down your dog on a hot day, but the work it takes to get every last drop of broth will keep your dog occupied for longer than other types of treats and provide mental stimulation.

-To release the pupsicles from the molds, let them sit at room temperature for a few minutes or run warm water over the mold for a few seconds.
+To release the “popsicles” from the molds, let them sit at room temperature for a few minutes or run warm water over the mold for a few seconds.
 If you use paper cups, simply peel the paper off before serving.
-If you have a toy breed, try mini water cups instead of full-size drinking cups.
+If you have a toy breed, try mini-water cups instead of full-size drinking cups.

-For the pupsicle sticks, you have many options.
-You can use bone-shaped dog biscuits, salmon skin rolls, bully sticks, or any other stick-shaped, edible chew.
+Don’t use real, wooden popsicle sticks, which might be a choking hazard for your dog.
+Instead, try dog-safe alternatives.
+You can use bone-shaped dog biscuits, salmon skin treats, bully sticks, or any other stick-shaped, edible chew.
 For a safe yet non-edible stick, consider nylon chew bones.
-The stick will give your dog something to hold on to while licking and chewing the pupsicle.
+The stick will give your dog something to hold on to while licking and chewing the “popsicle.”
 Plus, chewing the stick will provide even more fun for your dog when the smoothie is gone.